l3robot/ulavalSFM/README.md

 #### How do I detect the sift points in my code?

-With openCV 3.0, it's pretty easy to detect sift point.
+With openCV 3.0, it's pretty easy to detect sift point on an image.
 In fact, it takes me three lines of code.
-I create the detector with this line :
+I create the detector with this <a href=google.com>line</a> :

 ```c
 Ptr<SIFT> ptrSIFT = SIFT::create();
 ```

-and I detect those points thanks to those lines :
+and I detect those points thanks to those <a href=google.com>lines</a> :

 ```c
 ptrSIFT->detect(img, keypoints);